 General Knowledge of Accounting Concepts

-Some of the above factors are meaningless for some candidates because they have a solid grasp on accounting concepts and topics.
-They remember most of topics covered in their college courses and are able to reason their way through topics they are unfamiliar with.
+Some of the above factors are meaningless for some candidates because they have a solid grasp of accounting concepts and topics.
+They remember most topics covered in their college courses and are able to reason their way through topics they are unfamiliar with.

-Don’t get discouraged if that’s not you.
-It wasn’t me either.
-LOL.
-I needed to study.
+Don’t get discouraged if that’s not you; it wasn’t me either!
+I really needed to study.

-How Much Should I Study for each CPA Exam Section?
+How Long Should I Study for Each CPA Exam Section?

 The total number of hours you need study for each CPA exam section varies because each section is a different length, covers different amounts of information, and test you differently.
 Here are some recommended study times for each exam section.